mathebuddy/mathebuddy-compiler/README.md

   ---
   ```

-  Single choice exercises are defined in the same way as multiple choice exercises, but use round parentheses.
+  The definition of single choice exercises is similar to the definition of multiple choice exercises.
+  We use round parentheses `( )`, instead of brackets `[ ]`.

+  For dynamic single choice exercises, the exercise designer must take care, that no more than one option is correct.
+  In case of more than one correct answers, the behavior is undefined.

 - `Gap Exercise`

+  Gap exercises provide an input field to enter a words within fluent paragraph text.

   ```
   ---